brandon-kong/rbxts-react-tooltip/docs/docs/installation.md

 That's it!
 You've successfully set up React Tooltip in your Roblox game.
 You can now customize the appearance and behavior of your tooltips to fit your game's style and needs.

+See the [Building a Tooltip Component](/docs/tooltip/custom-tooltip) guide for more information on how to create a custom tooltip component.

 See the [API Reference](/docs/installation) for more information on how to use React Tooltip.

 ## Note